first-1251/2019-robot/README.md

 Winning Alliance banner.
 But readers should, by no means, think that our code was this well maintained during the chaos of the build season!

+## Off-Season

+We were fortunate enough to participate in a "football-launcher" competition at the FAU Cheribundi Bowl during the 2019 off-season.
+This great opportunity was brought to us by one of our wonderful sponsors, Florida Power and Light (FPL).
+To see the code that powered our winning design, check out the `football-launcher` branch!

 ## On to 2020!

 Good luck to all teams in the 2020 competition season!
 This code is graciously donated to the community, feel free to